CloudChi/FX-Framework/Script Design and Naming.md

     - sub
       - Called as a subscript
       - Never called as top level
-      - Passes back results or errrors in JSON format
+      - Passes back results or errors in JSON format
       - Does not display errors
       - Can be found in various Module subfolders (unlike other prefixes)
         - Private